eleven-i/spectral-analysis/README.md

 # Spectral Analysis

-TypeScript library spectral analysis such as PSD and FFT
+TypeScript library spectral analysis such as PSD and FFT.
+For calculating FFT, this package uses [kissfft-js](https://www.npmjs.com/package/kissfft-js).
+This package extends it to make it easier to use and combines it with windowing functions.

 This package contains three public functions `calculateFFT`, `welch` and `spectrogram`.